Desert House of Prayer Core Community

 Michael Gibson is the person who answers the phone; handles inquiries; registration, and payments; greets guests; and takes care of the office.
 His formal studies led him to a bachelor’s degree in music, an MA in teaching ESL, and an MDiv (master of divinity).
 When he is not working in the office, Michael enjoys cooking, writing, music, photography, and discovering/exploring new things.
 (Photo by John Meyer, used with permission)

-Sr. Katherine Ann Smolik is a member of the Benedictine Sisters of Perpetual Adoration near Clyde, Missouri: it is a contemplative, monastic community dedicated to prayer.
-This is her second ministry position in a small retreat center as she was part of her community’s Osage Monastery Forest of Peace Ashram in Oklahoma.
-Sr. Katherine Ann will be writing grants for the Desert House of Prayer, she is responsible for the library and is an executive assistant to the director.
+Sr. Katherine Ann Smolik is a member of the Benedictine Sisters of Perpetual Adoration near Clyde, Missouri, a contemplative, monastic community dedicated to prayer.
+She was part of her community’s Osage Monastery Forest of Peace Ashram in Oklahoma and a past board member of Monastic Interreligious Dialogue (MID).
+Sr. Katherine Ann is a graduate of the Hesychia School of Spiritual Direction and offers spiritual direction onsite.
+She will also be writing grants for the Desert House of Prayer, she is responsible for the library and is an executive assistant to the director.
 She loves reading, art, hiking, and the Desert Fathers.

 Br.
 Bill Cloughley has been a Redemptorist Brother for over 50 years.
 He has a special interest in affordable housing for low-income families.
 He is responsible for the maintenance, and care of the grounds at Desert House.
 Bill has become sort of the “archivist” for Desert House; transferring many tape recordings to CD’s thus preserving the talks of Thomas Merton and Fr.
 John Kane, among others.
 He also loves to photograph the beauty of the desert.